okkine/Home-Assistant-Weighted-Override-Slider/README.md

           input_max: #Default 100
           step: #Default 1
           unit: "%"
+          dynamic_handle_color: #Default false.
+If true, The the center of the handle changes color with the light, and not just the border.
           handle_color: #Default #ffffff.
           handle_border_color: #Default "#03a9f5"
           handle_shadow_color: #Default "#1c1c1c"
           slider_color: #Default "#1c1c1c"
           slider_background_color: #Default "#323232"

-          To approximate home assistant slider style, use the following:
+### To approximate home assistant slider style, use the following:
+          dynamic_handle_color: true
           handle_color: "#03a9f5"
           handle_border_color:  "#03a9f5"
           handle_shadow_color: "#03a9f500"